TOP

 • The Corporation strives to maintain gender equality in the composition of Board members.
 Our goal is to increase our ratio of female directors to 1/3 (33%).
 Currently, we have 80% (12) male directors and 20% (3) female directors.
 In future, we hope to add other female directors to achieve our goal.

-• Currently, four of our five independent directors was reelected following a full term (approximately four years) and one is all newly appointed independent directors who have served for approximately one year.
+• Currently, four of our five independent directors was reelected following a full term and one is all newly appointed independent directors.
 We currently have 15 Board members, of which 33% (5) are under 60 years old, 7% (1) are between 60 to 65 years old, and 60% (9) are over 65 years old.

-• Board members are all active in attending Board meetings, with average attendance rates for 2024 reaching 95%, and 2023 was 94%, showing that our Board is indeed exercising its supervisory duties.
+• Board members are all active in attending Board meetings, with average attendance rates for 2025 reaching 97%, and 2024 was 95%, showing that our Board is indeed exercising its supervisory duties.

 • Overall, our Board possesses capabilities aligned with the Corporation's future development, and our policy of board diversification has been well implemented.
 (See details on the implementation status of our board diversification policy.)